yukiar/yukiar.github.io/publication.md

 # Publications

 ## International Conferences
+1. Y. Kuroda, T. Kajiwara, Y. Arase, and T. Ninomiya.
+Adversarial Training on Disentangling Meaning and Language Representations for Unsupervised Quality Estimation, in Proc. of International Conference on Computational Linguistics (COLING 2022) (Oct.
+2022, to appear).
 1. H. Huang, T. Kajiwara, and Y. Arase.
-JADE: Corpus for Japanese Definition Modelling, in Proc. of Language Resources and Evaluation Conference (LREC 2022) (June 2022, to appear).
+JADE: Corpus for Japanese Definition Modelling, in Proc. of Language Resources and Evaluation Conference (LREC 2022), pp. 6884-6888 (June 2022).
 1. H. Huang, T. Kajiwara, and Y. Arase.
 Definition Modelling for Appropriate Specificity, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021), pp. 2499–2509 (Nov.
 2021).
 1. N. Tiyajamorn, T. Kajiwara, Y. Arase, and M. Onizuka.
 Language-agnostic Representation from Multilingual Sentence Encoders for Cross-lingual Similarity Estimation, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021), pp. 7764–7774 (Nov.
 2021).
 1. Y. Arase and T. Kajiwara.
 Distilling Word Meaning in Context from Pre-trained Language Model, in Findings of the Association for Computational Linguistics: EMNLP 2021, pp. 534–546 (Nov.
 2021). [code](https://github.com/yukiar/distil_wic)